 Recommended Reading: The Exposure Triangle

 I’ll start by saying that this tip is more of a general guideline as there are many great images from autumn that are shot directly into the sun.
-However, due to the hard mid-day light, it’s recommended that you avoid shooting into the sun in most – though it’s more forgiving during sunrise or sunset when the sun is at a low position.
+However, due to the hard mid-day light, it’s recommended that you avoid shooting into the sun in most scenarios – though it’s more forgiving during sunrise or sunset.

 One of the main challenges with photographing directly towards the sun is that the foreground will be underexposed, meaning that you’ll need to capture multiple exposures and blend them together in post-processing.
 You’ll also notice that you get a lot of hard shadows, overall less saturation and lens flares which are hard to get rid off.